Bothe–Geiger coincidence experiment: Experiment

-According to Compton scattering, if an incident photon with energy given by hits an electron, the recoil electron and the scattered photon would fly in opposite directions in the direction perpendicular to the trajectory of the incident photon.
+According to Compton scattering, if an incident photon hits an electron, the recoil electron and the scattered photon would fly in opposite directions in the direction perpendicular to the trajectory of the incident photon.

 For the experiment, a collimated x-ray beam is directed to a scattering material in a gap between two counters.
 The counters are placed in the line perpendicular to the beam.
 The two counters consist of an electron counter and a photon counter that are placed in opposite sides from the beam.
 Due to the minimal energy of the recoil electron, the electron detection essentially occurs at their scattering site.
 Thus the scattering volume must be situated within the electron counter.
 The whole setup was enclosed in a glass sphere filled with hydrogen at atmospheric pressure.

 In Bothe–Geiger experiment, Geiger needle counters covered with thin platinum foil were used to detect scattered photons.
 A fraction of the photons produced a measurable electric current due to the photoelectric effect.
 The count detections were recorded photographically using silver bromide film, by the means of a string electrometers.
 The efficiency of the coincidence counting was of the order of 1 for 10 events.
 Bothe and Geiger observed 66 coincidences in 5 hours, of which 46 were attributed to false counts, with a statistical fluctuation of 1 in 400,000.

 The measurements and data treatment took over a year.
 The overall experiment produced more than three kilometers of the just 1.5 centimeter-wide film that had to be analyzed manually.
 According to Bothe, the "film consumption however was so enormous that our laboratory with the film strips strung up for drying sometimes resembled an industrial laundry".

 Any delay between the detection of the photon and the electron would be a hint of a violation of the conservation of energy.
 However a simultaneous detection indicated a confirmation of Compton's theory.